What do I need to prepare, and what do I need to discuss with the voice actor?

 Listen to the voice demos on the voice actor’s website, and decide which one demonstrates the tone of voice you want.
 For example, a corporate video can be formal and friendly, formal and aloof, or formal and sales-like.
 The style depends not only on the project’s genre, but on the image you want to project and the audience.

 Should the script be read quickly?
 Slowly?
 What pace suits your project?

 Decide What Your Project’s Technical Requirements Are

 You will need to discuss the following issues with the voice actor:

 You will need to decide on the file format.
 WAV is good quality but quite large when it comes to file size.
 MP3 provides slightly less quality, but the difference between WAV and MP3 is not really noticeable to the human ear, plus the file size of MP3 is much smaller (usually 1 minute = 1 MB).

 You might need the script recorded as a single audio file or as multiple audio files.

-Will you need the voice talent to remove breaths and background noise, or do you have someone who will do this work?
-(Usually the voice talent does this work, but some clients prefer to do it themselves.)
+Will you need the voice actor to remove breaths and background noise, or do you have someone who will do this work?
+(Usually the voice actor does this work, but some clients prefer to do it themselves.)